-OUR WORK ALONG THE HORTICULTURE VALUE CHAIN

-Collaborating across borders for research

-eed the Future Innovation Lab for Horticulture is one of over 20 Feed the Future Innovation Labs that leverage U.S. university research to advance agricultural science and reduce poverty.
+OUR WORK ALONG THE HORTICULTURE VALUE CHAIN Collaborating across borders for research eed the Future Innovation Lab for Horticulture is one of 20 Feed the Future Innovation Labs that leverage U.S. university research to advance agricultural science and reduce poverty.
 The University of California, Davis currently leads three of the nation's Feed the Future Innovation Labs, each funded by the U.S. Agency for International Development.

-Since 2009 Feed the Future Innovation Lab for Horticulture has supported collaborations involving more than 200 organizations and universities on projects for small-scale producers around the world.
+Since 2009 Feed the Future Innovation Lab for Horticulture has supported collaborations involving more than 200 organizations and universities on projects for smallholder farmers around the world.
 Since it's inception in 2009, the Horticulture Innovation Lab has invested \$55 million in agricultural research, training more than 38,000 individuals in 30 countries, including over 14,000 farmers who improved their farming practices, and ultimately, enhanced their livelihoods and the resilience of their community.
-All research projects span the horticultural value chain, with the majority led by locally-based organizations within focus-regions in Africa, Asia or Central America, aligning with the U.S. Government's Feed the Future global hunger and food security initiative.
-Our Priorities - Local leadership - Increase access and consumption of nutritious foods - Equity and inclusion in research, including women, youth, and other marginalized groups - Holistic systems work across regional value chains - Support fruit and vegetable food systems with potential to improve livelihoods - Emphasis on engagement with Minority Serving Institutions Critical Engagement Projects Critical Engagement Projects are high-priority research projects of value to all four regions.
-The lessons learned in these two targeted projects will be distributed and shared for incorporation into all of the regional projects and include: - Engaging and understanding informal mid-stream actors in the horticulture sector in Nigeria and Rwanda, in collaboration with Wageningen Economic Research Institute - Determining the financial, nutritional, and social tradeoffs between short and long horticulture value chains in Kenya, in collaboration with GROOTS Kenya and Jomo Kenyatta University of Agriculture and Technology Regional Projects

-Over the next three years, the Horticulture Innovation Lab will manage 12 projects over four regions.
+All research projects span the horticultural value chain, with the majority led by locally-based organizations within focus-regions in Africa, Asia or Central America, aligning with the U.S. government's Feed the Future global food security initiative.
+Our Priorities Local leadership - Increase access and consumption of nutritious foods • Equity and inclusion in research, including women, youth, and other marginalized groups - Holistic systems work across regional value chains • Support fruit and vegetable food systems with potential to improve livelihoods - Emphasis on engagement with Minority Serving Institutions Critical Engagement Projects Critical Engagement Projects are high-priority research projects of value to all four regions.
+The lessons learned in these two targeted projects will be distributed and shared for incorporation into all of the regional projects and include: • Engaging and understanding informal mid-stream actors in the horticulture sector in Nigeria and Rwanda, in collaboration with Wageningen Economic Research Institute • Determining the financial, nutritional, and social trade-offs between short and long horticulture value chains in Kenya, in collaboration with GROOTS Kenya and Jomo Kenyatta University of Agriculture and Technology Regional Projects Over the next three years, the Horticulture Innovation Lab will manage 12 projects over four regions.
+These projects will - Improving pre-/post-harvest management to reduce harvest losses and enhancing marketing and market access of vegetables in East Africa - in collaboration with International Centre for Evaluation and Development, Kenya Agriculture Livestock and Research Organization, Muni University, University of Nairobi, and North Carolina State University - Improving the affordability and availability of healthy diets through African indigenous fruits and vegetables and school gardens in West Africa - in collaboration with CSIR; Forum for Agricultural Research in Africa; Obafemi Awolowo University; University of Ghana; University of Sciences, of Techniques and Technologies of Bamako; Utah State University; Young Professionals for Agricultural - Developing appropriate technologies for climate smart agriculture for smallholder farmers in Honduras and Guatemala - in collaboration with Acceso Organization, Rafael Landivar University, Universidad del Valle de Guatemala, and Zamorano University Development; and World Vegetable Center • Increasing urban and peri-urban production, reducing soilborne pathogen impact, and engaging youth in production systems in Nepal and Bangladesh - in collaboration with Agricultural Forestry University Nepal, Bangladesh Agriculture University, FORWARD Nepal, Nepal Agricultural Research Council, and Welthungerhilfe